Logging

 Performance considerations

-• Logging actions may be fast or slow, since the overhead is only incurred when actually using them.
+• Logging actions can be as fast or slow as needed; the overhead is only incurred when they are actually used.

 • Algorithms should be mindful of emitting events in hot loops.
 These events incur an overhead similar to accessing a ScopedValue (~10-100 ns), even when no logging action is registered.